pa-ssch/termine-granger/README.md

 # Termine Granger

+The application was developed as part of a study program at a German university and is therefore only documented in German.

 Aufgabenplanung und -verwaltung

 #### Prototyp für den Kurs Softwareengineering I (3. + 4.
 Semester) an der DHBW Karlsruhe